philschatz/nextcloud-kubernetes-pi/README.md

 If you change any of the usernames or passwords in the yaml file you will need to completely [reset.sh](./reset.sh) because both the database and nextcloud server read the environment variables only when their data directories are empty.

-Now, visit https://cloud.lan .
+Now, visit https://kube.local (or https://kube or https://kube.lan).
 Sign in with username `admin` and password `password` unless you changed it earlier.

 Troubleshooting: